- What is Duck Prints Press?

-To create an exceptional project, we’ve recruited 20 authors and 16 artists to create stories (up to 5,000 words) and art works (full page A4 size) reflecting their queerified take on Much Ado!
+To create an exceptional project, we’ve recruited 16 authors and 17 artists to create stories (up to 5,000 words) and artworks (full page) reflecting their queerified take on Much Ado!
 We’ll be publishing these pieces in a full-color A4 softcover zine.

-The creators in this collection are encouraged to be creative – some contributions will incorporate the characters from Much Ado in a new work, while others will create original characters and new works that explore the themes and tropes featured in Much Ado.
-We’re excited about the range of types of transformative works that our creators are planning to create!
+The creators in this collection are encouraged to be creative—some contributions incorporate the characters from Much Ado in a new work, while others created original characters and new works that explore the themes and tropes featured in Much Ado.
+We’re excited about the range of types of transformative works that our creators have created!

 Who is writing for this anthology?
 How were writers recruited?

 You can see the contributor list here!
 Authors are those who applied to be part of our first anthology, didn’t quite make the cut, but with whom we still wanted to work.